 - Consultations with other members of the transplant team, such as a dentist, dietitian, or social worker

 - Blood tests, such as a complete blood count, blood chemistries, and screening for viruses like hepatitis B, CMV, and HIV

 You will also talk about your health insurance coverage and related costs that you might have to pay.

 You may have a central venous catheter (thin tube) put into a large vein in your chest.
 This is most often done as outpatient surgery, and usually only local anesthesia is needed (the place where the catheter goes in is made numb).
 Nurses will use the catheter to draw blood and give you medicines.
-If you are getting an autologous transplant, it can also be used for apheresis to harvest your stem cells.
+If you are getting an autologous transplant, a special catheter can be placed that can also be used for apheresis (a-fur-REE-sis) to harvest your stem cells.
 The catheter will stay in during your treatment and for some time afterward, usually until your transplanted stem cells have engrafted and your blood counts are on a steady climb to normal.

-The hospital’s transplant team will decide if you need to be in the hospital to have your transplant, or if it will be done in an outpatient center.
-If you have to be in the hospital, you will likely go in the day before the transplant is scheduled.
-During this time, the transplant team makes sure you and your family understand the process and want to go forward with it.
+The hospital’s transplant team will decide if you need to be in the hospital to have your transplant, if it will be done in an outpatient center, or if you will be in the hospital just for parts of it.
+If you have to be in the hospital, you will probably go in the day before the transplant procedure is scheduled to start.
+Before conditioning treatment begins (see section below), the transplant team makes sure you and your family understand the process and want to go forward with it.

 Conditioning, also known as bone marrow preparation or myeloablation, is treatment with high-dose chemo and/or radiation therapy.
+It’s the first step in the transplant process and typically takes a week or two.
 It’s done for one or more of these reasons: